megankawakami/styletransfer/README.md

 ![Alt text](Images/vangogh_starry_night.jpg)

 # Visualization / Results
 After running style_transfer.py on our images, we can see our minimization of loss with each iteration of of our model.
-This After running numerous iterations, we eventually produced the content below.
+This After running numerous iterations, we produced the content below.

 ![Alt text](Images/loss.png)
 ![Alt text](Images/style_transfer_output.png)